Sydney: 2 hr | 170 km

 Newcastle has come a long way in recent years from a coastal industrial city with a lot of potential, to a thriving cultural and surf centre with gorgeously restored heritage buildings, hip bars, and a laid back attitude.
 It's surrounded by water with the Hunter River to one side and the Pacific Ocean to the other.
 All highlights and the best places to stay in your camper van are mapped at the end of the article.

-Newcastle and Gosford are part of the Sydney to Gold Coast drive.
+Newcastle is part of the Sydney to Gold Coast drive.

 Christ Church Cathedral overlooks the city of Newcastle

 - Take a cruise and explore Newcastle Harbour, or enjoy a full day tour along the Hunter River up to Morpeth.

 - A scenic drive from the city centre winds along spectacular coastline, past the Bogey Hole, an historic rock pool chiseled into the rocks by the first convicts, and through King Edward Park with its lookout point and panoramic coastal views.

 - See the rich birdlife and wildlife in the 160 acre Hunter Wetland Centre.
 Feed emus and cuddle a wombat at the Blackbutt Reserve.

 - Walk the 5 km scenic and historic coastal walk known as Bathers Way.
 Another beautiful walk is Nobby's Head to the lighthouse to surround yourself with ocean views and fresh salt air.

 Surf Fest Newcastle